Mainly Norfolk: English Folk and Other Good Music

 The Bold Fisherman

-Harry Cox sang Bold Fisherman in a recording made by E.J.
-Moeran in London in 1934.
-This was included on the anthology Come Let Us Buy the Licence: Songs of Courtship & Marriage (The Voice of the People Series Vol. 1, Topic 1998) and on the World Music Network compilation The Rough Guide to English Roots Music.
-He also sang Bold Fisherman in October 1965 in a recording made by Leslie Shepard.
-This was published on his Topic anthology The Bonny Labouring Boy.
+E.J.
+Moeran collected Bold Fisherman from Norfolk labourer Harry Cox in January 1922, and this was published in the Journal of the Folk-Song Society 7 (1922) pp.21-22 [VWML RoudFS/S142925] .
+Moeran also recorded him in 1934 in London for a Decca 78rpm album.
+It was the first folk song record issued by the EFDSS of a traditional singer.
+This recording was also included on the anthology Come Let Us Buy the Licence: Songs of Courtship & Marriage (The Voice of the People Series Vol. 1, Topic 1998) and on the World Music Network compilation The Rough Guide to English Roots Music.
+Cox also sang Bold Fisherman in October 1965 in a recording made by Leslie Shepard, which was included in 2000 on his Topic anthology The Bonny Labouring Boy.

 The Bold Fisherman has also been in the repertoire of the Copper Family for a long time, but they (Bob, John, Jill and Lynne Copper and Jon Dudley) only recorded it in October 1987 for their LP Coppersongs: A Living Tradition.
 Bob Copper and his grandsons Mark, Andy and Sean Barrat sang it again on their CD Coppersongs 3: The Legacy Continues.